hackclub/hackclub/workshops/python_turtle/README.md

 ### fillcolor(), fillcolor(*color*), fillcolor((*red*, *green*, *blue*)), fillcolor(*red*, *green*, *blue*)

-The fillcolor() function sets the color of the filled in shape when end_fill() is called.
+The fillcolor() function sets the color of the filled-in shape when end_fill() is called.
 The fillcolor() function can be passed a string of the color, such as 'red' or 'black'.
 Or, the fillcolor() function can be passed an "RGB color tuple" (see the [Color](#color) section).

 ### begin_fill()